-The IRB require that you, the PI, and your research team members, who are involved in the design, conduct, and reporting of human subject research, complete an in-house online exam based on the content of the "Protecting Human Research Participants" Course by the National Institute of Health (NIH).
-The course content and exam can be accessed at KHCC Portal.
+The IRB require that you, the PI, and your research team members, who are involved in the design, conduct, and reporting of human subject research, complete "Protecting Human Research Participants", an online Course provided by the National Institute of Health (NIH).
+This course is accessible at https://phrp.nihtraining.com/users/login.php.
 The Certificate is considered to be valid for a period of three-years.
 You will need to redo the training once that period elapses.

 Other training sources covering human subject protection are accepted.